hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 634

 [These hypocrites are] those who are waiting and watching to see what happens to you.
 If Allah grants you victory, they say, “Were we not with you?”
 But if the disbelievers have some partial [victory], they say, “Did we not take care of you and protect you from the believers?”
-But Allah will judge between you on the Day of Resurrection, and Allah will never give the disbelievers a way over the believers.
+But Allah will judge between you on the Day of Resurrection, and Allah will never give the disbelievers a way to [overcome] the believers.

 # 635